 What is shaping how you think about the planet’s future?

-At the end of a year that no-one expected, we reached out to over 40 people across the world to ask them that question.
+We reached out to 50 people across the world to ask them that question.

 We heard back from Antarctic scientists, energy experts, indigenous environmentalists, CEOs, activists, artists and more.
-The collection of responses includes some wonderful perspectives from brilliant people.
+The full collection includes some wonderful perspectives from some brilliant people.

 Many were hopeful, some were not.